-Figure 2: (a) 3D rendered diagram of the Silo model. (b) The back-side of one Silo node, showing our custom-designed aluminium mount frame and the noise canceling cabinet for the node server. (c) An inset showing our display customization from the manufacturer product, to reduce bezel size. (d) A diagram illustrating the GPU configuration in each node.
+Figure 2: (a) 3D rendering of the Silo model. (b) The back-side of one Silo node, showing our custom-designed aluminium mount frame and the noise canceling cabinet for the machine. (c) An inset showing our display customization from the manufacturer product, to reduce bezel size. (d) A diagram illustrating the GPU configuration in each node.